 What Brand of Minoxidil to Use and How?

-This is simply because they are the exact same stuff, but rogaine is twice as expensive due to being the “original brand”.
+Rogaine is twice as expensive due to being the “original brand”.

-Regardless, they both have 5% of minoxidil in the same propylene glycol carrier agent.
+Regardless, they both have 5% of the active drug in the same propylene glycol carrier agent.

 The recommended usage of minoxidil is 1-2ml twice per day to the area where you want to increase hair growth.
 For beard growing purposes use 2ml in the morning and 2ml in the evening.